 As a Fulbright grantee (2008-2009), Lisa carried out a multi-country research project on Latin American non-governmental organizations’ use of international human rights litigation.
 Through this project, she studied the Inter-American human rights system and its jurisprudence; interviewed advocates and victims throughout the Americas; and worked directly with human rights legal organizations in Costa Rica, Guatemala and Venezuela in their litigation of cases before the Inter-American Commission and Court.

 During law school, Lisa was a notes and articles editor of the Georgetown Journal of International Law, president of the International Law Society, and a research fellow with the Center for the Advancement of the Rule of Law in the Americas (CAROLA).
 She interned with the World Organization for Human Rights – USA, the Civil Rights Division of the U.S. Department of Justice, International Organization for Migration, International Centre for the Legal Protection of Human Rights (INTERIGHTS), and a civil rights law firm.

-Lisa is a member of the Board of Directors of HURIDOCS, an organization that helps human rights defenders use technology to manage and share information on human rights violations, advocacy, and jurisprudence.
-In 2019, she joined the newly formed Advisory Board to the American Society of International Law (ASIL) International Courts and Tribunals Interest Group.
-Lisa served on the California State Bar’s Public International Law Committee from 2014 to 2016, and has been a member of the Bar Association of San Francisco’s International Law & Practice executive committee since 2016.
+Lisa is a member of the board of HURIDOCS, an organization that helps human rights defenders use technology to manage and share information on human rights violations, advocacy, and jurisprudence.
+Since 2019, she has been a member of the Advisory Board to the American Society of International Law (ASIL) International Courts and Tribunals Interest Group, and co-editor of its quarterly newsletter.
+Lisa previously served on the California State Bar’s Public International Law Committee and the Bar Association of San Francisco’s International Law & Practice executive committee.
 She was a 2014-2015 OneJustice Executive Fellow.